zarf-dev/proposals/6-manifest-preview-capability/README.md

 Introduce a new command called `zarf package preview`.
 This command will print the zarf.yaml after templates, imports, and flavors are applied.

 The differential flag will not be supported until it exits beta.
 The Zarf team is undecided on whether we will keep the differential flag or build an alternative solution.
-The implementation of the differential flag will be simple if/when it is added.
+Implementing the differential flag will be simple if/when it's out of beta.

-The registry override flag will not be supported as this flag does not have an effect on the rendered zarf.yaml.
+The registry override flag will not be supported as this flag does not have an effect on the rendered zarf.yaml during `zarf package create`.

 Example help text:
 ```